-A convenient option, especially the subscription service to help you as your puppy ages through adolescence and into adulthood.
+A convenient option to help you as your puppy ages through adolescence and into adulthood.

-For puppies under 20 weeks (at time of first at-home consultation
+For puppies under 8 months (at time of first at-home consultation)

 - two at-home consultation/training sessions (45 to 60 minutes each; to be used within 4 weeks)